michaelkotelnikov/rhacm-workshop/03.Observability/README.md

 Until now, you have worked on the "Development" Grafana instance.
 It's time to export the dashboard you've created to the main "Production" Grafana instance.
 Before you begin the export process, make sure to save your dashboard by pressing `CTRL + S`.
 Provide the dashboard with a simple, declarative name.

-To export the dashboard to the "Production" instance, follow the steps described in slide 86 in the [workshop's presentation](https://docs.google.com/presentation/d/1LCPvIT_nF5hwnrfYdlD0Zie4zdDxc0kxZtW3Io5jfFk/edit?usp=sharing).
+To export the dashboard to the "Production" instance, follow the steps described in slides 87,88 in the [workshop's presentation](https://docs.google.com/presentation/d/1LCPvIT_nF5hwnrfYdlD0Zie4zdDxc0kxZtW3Io5jfFk/edit?usp=sharing).

 Make sure that the dashboard is available in the Production Grafana instance in the 'Custom' directory.